jonnysfarmer/project-1/README.md

 ## Overview
-My first project was is a browser based arcade style game based on the original PAC-MAN.
+My first project is a browser based arcade style game based on the original PAC-MAN.
 The challenge is to get all of the pips whilst avoiding the Ghosts.

 This was my first project from General Assembely Software Engineering Immersive course.
-It was an individual project that I build within a week, and was both my first game I had built.
+It was an individual project that I build within a week, and was also my first game I had ever built.

 Launch on [GitHub Pages](https://jonnysfarmer.github.io/project-1/).
 Check out the GitHub [Repo](https://github.com/jonnysfarmer/project-1).